Sidney Dillon Ripley: Early life

 Ripley was born in New York City, after a brother, Louis, was born in 1906 in Litchfield, Connecticut.
 His mother was Constance Baillie Rose of Scottish descent while his father was Louis Arthur Dillon Ripley, a wealthy real estate agent who drove around in an 1898 Renault Voiturette.
-Both his paternal grandparents, Julia and Josiah Dwight Ripley, died before he was born but he connected to them was through Cora Dillon Wyckoff.
+Both his paternal grandparents, Julia and Josiah Dwight Ripley, died before he was born but he was connected to them through Cora Dillon Wyckoff.
 Great Aunt Cora and her husband, Dr. Peter Wyckoff, often hosted young Ripley at their Park Avenue apartment.
 Cora's and Julia's father (his great-grandfather) and partial namesake was Sidney Dillon, twice President of the Union Pacific Railroad. and his uncle was Sidney Dillon Ripley I. Both Gilded Age tycoons.

 Ripley's early education was at the Montessori Kindergarten School on Madison Avenue.
 As a young boy, he traveled widely including to British Columbia where his mother's relatives lived.
 In April 1918, his mother, who had separated from his father, moved to Cambridge, Massachusetts.
 In 1919 the family moved again to Boston, where he studied in a school called Rivers.
 At the age of ten, he traveled again with his mother across Europe.
-In 1924 Ripley went to a boarding school called Fay in Southborough, Massachusetts.
+In 1924 Ripley went to a boarding school called Fay School in Southborough, Massachusetts.

 In 1926 he followed in Louis' footsteps, attending St. Paul's School in Concord, New Hampshire.
 In 1936, he graduated with a Bachelor of Arts from Yale University.
 While at Yale he briefly considered a more traditional career path after a conversation with his brother.
-“Louis told me we ought to have a lawyer in the family,” he has said, “but I really hated the idea, and in the summer of 1936, after graduating from college, I resolved to abandon all thoughts of a prosperous and worthy future and devote myself to birds, the subject I was overpoweringly interested in.”
+"Louis told me we ought to have a lawyer in the family," he has said, "but I really hated the idea, and in the summer of 1936, after graduating from college, I resolved to abandon all thoughts of a prosperous and worthy future and devote myself to birds, the subject I was overpoweringly interested in."